CVE-2023-25529

 CVE-2023-25529 is a high-severity Observable Timing Discrepancy (CWE-208) vulnerability in Nvidia Dgx H100 Firmware.
 Its CVSS base score is 8.0 (High).

-Operationally, ranked in the top 46.3% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Password Guessing (T1110.001); ranked at the 41th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References